 To celebrate their 20th Anniversary, Terre Vivante, an educational garden farm in France held a special open day.
 Terre Vivante means “living earth”, and I’d wanted to visit ever since one of their lovely little preserving books fell into my hands.
 There was no public transport to the closest village.
-We thumbed a ride from a young couple, who went 15 minutes out of their way to drop us off to quiet, quaint little Mens, and our awaiting Couchsurfing host, Myriam.
+Simon and I thumbed a ride from a young couple, who went 15 minutes out of their way to drop us off to quiet, quaint little Mens, and our awaiting Couchsurfing host, Myriam.

 They chatted with us on the way in, pointing out things to see, and insisting on going out of their way to show us where the restaurant was.
 It was very important, they stressed, to get there early.
 The lines would be very, very long from 12pm, they said gravely.
 They were right.
-We ate early, and viewed the long lines smugly for hours thereafter.
+We ate early, and oversaw the long lines smugly for hours thereafter.

-Nonetheless, seeing the beautiful gardens, educational talks and workshops, and the people enjoying it all confirmed our own vision to create a beautiful, inspiring place for people to visit and enjoy.
+Experiencing the beautiful gardens, educational talks and workshops, and the people enjoying it all confirmed our own vision to create a beautiful, inspiring place for people to visit and enjoy.